Hemimetabolism

-Hemimetabolism or hemimetaboly, also called incomplete metamorphosis and paurometabolism, is the mode of development of certain insects that includes three distinct stages: the egg, nymph, and the adult stage, or imago.
+Hemimetabolism or hemimetaboly, also called partial metamorphosis and paurometabolism, is the mode of development of certain insects that includes three distinct stages: the egg, nymph, and the adult stage, or imago.
 These groups go through gradual changes; there is no pupal stage.
 The nymph often has a thin exoskeleton and resembles the adult stage but lacks wings and functional reproductive organs.
 The hemimetabolous insects differ from ametabolous taxa in that the one and only adult instar undergoes no further moulting.

 Orders

 All insects of the Pterygota except Holometabola belong to hemimetabolous orders: